Thomas Cajetan

-He is not to be confused with his contemporary, Saint Cajetan, the founder of the Theatines.
+He is not to be confused with his contemporary Saint Cajetan, the founder of the Theatines.

 Life

-De Vio was born in Gaeta, then part of the Kingdom of Naples, as Jacopo Vio.
-The name Tommaso was taken as a monastic name, while the surname Cajetan derives from his native city.
-At the age of fifteen he entered the Dominican order and devoted himself to the study of the philosophy of St. Thomas Aquinas, becoming before the age of thirty a doctor of theology at Padua, and subsequently professor of metaphysics.
+He was born in Gaeta, then part of the Kingdom of Naples, as Jacopo Vio.
+The name Tommaso was taken as his religious as a friar, while the surname Cajetan derives from his native city.
+At the age of fifteen, he entered the Dominican order and devoted himself to the study of the philosophy of St. Thomas Aquinas, becoming before the age of thirty a doctor of theology at Padua, and subsequently professor of metaphysics.
 A public disputation at Ferrara (1494) with Pico della Mirandola made his reputation as a theologian.

 He became general procurator in 1507 and general of the Dominicans a year later in 1508.
-For his zeal in defending the papal rights against the 1511 Council of Pisa, in a series of works which were condemned by the Sorbonne and publicly burnt by order of King Louis XII, he obtained the bishopric of Gaeta, and in 1517 Pope Leo X made him a cardinal and archbishop of Palermo.